 Turner Falls Park

-Located in the Arbuckle Mountains, which are among the oldest mountains on earth, Turner Falls Park has been described as one of the three geological windows into our past, along with the Grand Canyon and the Black Hills of South Dakota.
-These ancient mountains have been exposed to the elements and eroding longer than younger ranges, so they aren't the tallest mountains, but they are a beautiful backdrop for an outdoor adventure.
+Located in the Arbuckle Mountains (some of the oldest mountains on earth), Turner Falls Park has been described as one of the three geological windows into the planet's past, along with the Grand Canyon and the Black Hills of South Dakota.
+These ancient mountains make a beautiful backdrop for an outdoor adventure.

 Adults 13 years old & up - $12

 Children 5 years old and under - No charge

 Seniors 55 years old and up - $6

 Active Military with ID - $6